wncc/WnCC/_pages/soc-faq.md

 </p>

 <h3 style="font-weight: 900;">Do I get a room retention if I am doing SoC?</h3>
-<p>No. However, activities like ITSP, SURP etc do offer room retention.</p>
+<p>No. Because it is not necessary to be in the insti for SoC.
+However, activities like ITSP, SURP etc do offer room retention.</p>

 <h3 style="font-weight: 900;">Can I do ITSP/SURP and SoC together?</h3>
 <p>It is possible to do one of ITSP/SURP along with SoC.
 However, bear in mind that it might get a little difficult since both the projects would demand time.
 If you're planning to go on a vacation for a considerable period, doing both might not be a good idea.
 SoC has a rigid two month time frame but it can be done from home, provided considerable amout of time is put in.